Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-L-HM1a7oSK8.md

 ### Transcript

-> what engine do you use if not engine one programming languages we use our unreal engine and in it we use uh c plus and also the blueprints the blueprints
+> what engine do you use if not engine one programming languages we use our unreal engine and in it we use, c plus and also the blueprints the blueprints